fahbench/fahbench/doc/options.md

  - **Device** - This lists all available OpenCL devices.
 If you don't see your GPU listed, make sure you have updated graphics drivers.
+   You might see your CPU listed as an OpenCL device.
+Folding@Home never runs in this configuration, but you can try it with FAHBench.
-If you see something unexpected listed (like a CPU), be aware that it [might not work][opencl-on-cpu].
+   Be aware that it [might not work][opencl-on-cpu].

  - **Compute** - This lets you select whether to use `OpenCL` (like Folding@Home) to benchmark your GPU or `CPU` to run a calculation on